Cardi B Explodes On Haters Trying To Body Shame Her: "A B*tch Gained Some Weight"

 Cardi x PSA

 Last night, B went to Instagram and didn’t hold back on throwing some serious flames at her enemies.
-She defended her body and clowned anyone for trying to make fun of her physique.
+Cardi B defended her body and clowned anyone for trying to make fun of her physique from a photo taken of her in Target.

 “I had to do this video because I’m seeing that y’all are doing this edited Target picture of me looking like a motherf*cking square – now I know a b*tch gained some weight, I had to make the thighs match the motherf*cking a**.
 But I know you b*tches ain’t talking when you shaped like seals – I know y’all ain’t body-shaming me.” -Cardi B’s Instagram